Essential Media Communications: Governance

 The company is co-owned by Executive Director Peter Lewis and Managing Director Peter Stahel.

 The Essential Report

 The Essential Report is a regular poll of topical political and social issues in Australia.
-It is published fortnightly by theGuardian Australia.
+It is published fortnightly by the Guardian Australia.
 Further detail, including the wording of each question and breakdowns of demographic groups, are published online at essentialreport.com.au.
 People can sign up to receive summaries by email for free.

 Essential Media also publishes its methodology and compliance with Australian Polling Council Quality Mark standards.
 All of its polling is done online.
 While it asks the "voting intention" question of its respondents twice in order to eliminate the "Don't Knows", it eliminates the remaining Don't Knows in its reporting.